Faculty Mentoring Program Description/Overview

 Both members of the mentor teams volunteer for this role, though Program Directors and Department Chairs should encourage new Full and Part Time Faculty to participate.
 The initial commitment is for a full academic year.
-Specific pairings may be requested or an individual may ask the Faculty Development Committee to suggest an appropriate mentor.
+Specific pairings may be requested or individuals may ask the Faculty Development Committee to craft support for a specific need.
 Once established, teams work together to create the relationship; suggestions include meeting at least twice a month, classroom visits, sharing syllabi, and more; these details are initially determined during the annual mentoring kick-off session, which occurs during the month of September.

 In collaboration with the Faculty Development Committee, NDNU's Mission Integration Council offers Mission Mentoring.
 The Mission Mentoring program is available to all full-time and part-time faculty.